jahepi-mx/html5-wolfenstein-3d-game-demo/README.md

 ## Maps

-Maps were built in a Map Editor called Tiled for easier manipulation: https://www.mapeditor.org
+The maps were built using a Map Editor called **Tiled** for easier manipulation: https://www.mapeditor.org.

-The map files are located in the project folder /assets/maps
+The map files are located in the project folder: _/assets/maps_

 ## Control Scheme